Colin Yates, Founder and Director, Yates Fraud Consulting Limited.

 - Currently Adviser to the Pacific Islands Telecommunications Association (PITA), providing assistance to the PITA Operator members to manage their fraud and revenue risk

 In 2012/13 Colin researched the use of Test Numbers being used prior to an International Revenue Share Fraud attack and developed a database of known Test Numbers in use, which is called PRISM.
-PRISM has grown from 17,000 numbers in 2013 to over 412,000 numbers as at 6 Feb 2017, and has proven itself as a key defence against IRSF for it's many operator members.
+PRISM has grown from 17,000 numbers in 2013 to over 1.85 million numbers as at July 2019 (following the removal of another 850,000 numbers which are no longer being advertised by the IPRN Providers), and has proven itself as a key defense against IRSF for it's many operator members.
 (See PRISM TAB for more information)